An ad-free and cookie-free website.

 Variance definition for investment modeling (4:22)

-The script includes two sections where we visualize and demonstrate the calculation of demeaned returns.
+The script includes two sections where we visualize and demonstrate the calculation of variance using demeaned returns.

 We're sitting right here in Excel, and this is a snippet from our boot camp course.